admin-shell-io/questions-and-answers/README.md

 Links to websites shall be entered as File object (physical reference).
 ReferenceElement  objects represent logical references.
 A typical usage for logical references is in the description of a topology of the asset or „consist of” hierarchies.

 (Answered: 2020-08-13)

-**[If the same properties are used in several submodels, shall they also be entered several times or shall they be referenced?](#id5)** <a id="id5"></a><!-- ID: 5 -->

-Submodels shall be as independent as possible so that they can be changed and developed separately.
-Consequently, the same properties shall be copied to another submodel and references shall not be used in such case.
-The concept description referenced in semanticId, however, should be the same.

-(Answered: 2020-08-13)